dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image5.jpg">

+The .NET WPF demo application, the screen shot below shows the processing summary of the 189 Outlook PST Enron data set (1,221,542 emails and attachments processed).
+Note the file types by classification pie chart, summary of file types by specific file format pie chart, and summary of processing results (success/wrong password/processing errors/etc) pie chart.

 <img src="image6.jpg">

+File counts by SortDate summary charts:

 <img src="image7.jpg">

+Metadata summary (metadata field name/total number of documents) - 715 known unique metadata field names across all documents and 636 custom (user defined) metadata fields:

 <img src="image8.jpg">

+Sensitive Item/Entity Item Summary for all documents:

 <img src="image9.jpg">

+Summary of all unique URLs found in all documents:

 <img src="image10.jpg">

+Summary of all passwords found in all documents (passwords and users names are a couple of the 22 'sensitive item' types supported by the Open Discover SDK).
+The identified passwords in the extracted text of all documents can be used to re-process any document that has a processing result of 'WrongPassword':

 <img src="image11.jpg">

+Summary of languages found in the extracted text of the processed Enron data set:

 <img src="image12.jpg">

+Example full-text search (extracted text):

 <img src="image13.jpg">

+Example search by SensitiveItemType, in this example we search for all documents that have a sensitive item of type SensitiveItemType.BankAccount:

 <img src="image14.jpg">

+Example search by EntityItemType, in this example we search for all documents that have a entity item of type EntityItemType.PatientNameEntry:

 <img src="image15.jpg">